 No, we do not mean that your travel photography needs to be limited to selfies.
-Although having captured the moment just before diving into a large bowl of pho, or sipping a glass of port wine, or showing off the blue lagoons in Greek islands seems like the best memories frozen in the frame, there is another way to capture your travel moments, even if you travel on your own.
+Although you just captured the moment before diving into a large bowl of pho.
+And that photo with you sipping port wine, or showing off the blue lagoons in Greek islands?
+It seems like the best memories frozen in the frame.
+Yet, there is another way to capture your travel moments, even if you travel on your own.

 We mean it.
 How many times have you been on the edge to drop your phone down in the river while catching the best angle for the waterfall selfie?
 To take photos of yourself without your selfie-stick showing, take a camera tripod with you.
 This will make your long-exposure portraits perfect.
 To save your space, choose the variety which does not compromise with your travel luggage size, and get yourself a tripod with legs you can wrap around any object imaginable to take the portrait anywhere.
 Well, except the desert, perhaps.